Electric-Go-Kart/KartCode/README.md

-# Arduino Code
+# Kart Code

-This is our Arduino code for Senior design
+Year: 2021/2022

+This is the code for our electric go kart senior design project.
+This repo was forked from [Electric-Go-Kart/ArduinoCode](https://github.com/Electric-Go-Kart/ArduinoCode), which is the repo from last year's team.

 The Prototype Code runs through updates out to steering, throttle, and lights.